Registered Respiratory Therapy Program Brochure

 • If you have taken courses from Porterville College or Cerro Coso Community College you do not need to submit official copies of transcripts for evaluation, but rather you ONLY need to submit the Request for Evaluation form to the BC Admissions & Record Office so they can convert the coursework to BC equivalent courses.

-• Transcripts from other colleges/universities needing evaluation for the February application must be submitted to the Admissions & Records Office no later than November 1st. *Upper division course work will not be posted on a BC transcript, therefore the student must meet with the BC Department Chair of the appropriate course and discuss the possibility of accepting that upper division course as a BC equivalent course.
+• *Upper division course work will not be posted on a BC transcript, therefore the student must meet with the BC Department Chair of the appropriate subject and discuss the possibility of accepting that upper division course as a BC equivalent course.
 Allow time for review given program deadlines.
 Include this approval along with your application.

 Application Selection Process